localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

 vscode ➜ ~ $
 {{< /command >}}

-To remove the container, run this cleanup script since the devcontainer CLI cannot currently do it.
+To remove the container, run this cleanup script since the Dev Container CLI cannot currently do it.

 {{< command >}}
-for container in $(docker ps -q); do \
+$ for container in $(docker ps -q); do \
     [[ "$(docker inspect --format '{{ index .Config.Labels "project"}}' $container)" = "localstack" ]] && \
     docker rm -f $container; \
 done